qianweicheng/rasa/examples/rasasc/data/nlu.md

 - how do i sign out
 - sign out
 - hi,  how do i sign out of email?
+- how do i sign out on this app?
+- how do i sign out from my iphone?
+- there is no option to sign out
+- how to sign out after reading mail.
+- sign out button
+- i’m constantly being signed out of my email. it just says account offline. and i have to sign in again

 ## intent:how_print
 - how do i print my calendar